-This configuration is done through the product bootstrap only for the first time.
-After the successful configuration, the product bootstrap is disabled.
-If you want to change these settings later, you need to use the CLISH menu for changing these settings.
+This configuration is done through the bootstrap process only for the first time.
+After the successful configuration, the bootstrap process is disabled.
+The subsequent admin user logins to the virtual appliance will automatically start with Command Line Interface SHell (klish) menu.
+If you want to change these settings later, you can use klish menu for changing these settings.